jupyterlab/jupyterlab/design/terminal.md

 # Personas
 ### Janet Tobin
 An experienced data scientist with a graduate degree in a technical field and has been coding for more than 5 years in multiple languages.
 She is 35 years old, has a solid income, and lives in an urban setting.
 In the past she has used the Jupyter Notebook alongside a text editor (Sublime Text) and the Terminal app on a Mac.
-She lovse to code and feels at home in a terminal.
+She loves to code and feels at home in a terminal.

 **Goal:** Replace the usage of Mac's Terminal app, in particular when running Jupyter on a remote system.